Perfect Homemade French Bread only requires a handful of simple ingredients for perfect, bakery style bread at home!

 There’s nothing quite like homemade bread.
 This homemade French bread is perfectly soft, with a nice chewy crust.
-It’s also incredible simple and easy to make at home using just a handful of ingredients that most bakers will already have on hand.
+It’s also incredibly simple and easy to make at home using just a handful of ingredients that most bakers will already have on hand.

 It really doesn’t take much time either.
 Yes, it’s nearly 3 hours from start to finish, but your actual hands on time is quite minimal.
 A few minutes here, a few minutes there, and you have deliciously perfect homemade french bread at home.